topicacousticfolk3

 TOPIC STUFF

-Remember that we now accept (indeed prefer) payment by card, but you can of course pay by cash if that suits you better.
+As most of you will know by now, we now accept (indeed prefer) payment by card, but you can of course pay by cash if that suits you better.

 ---------------------------